Kydonia: Early Bronze

 Scarce finds such as walls and ground floors confirm that the systematic habitation of the hill began during Early Minoan (EM) II period.

 Middle Bronze

 In the Middle Bronze Age, the material culture on Crete is known as Middle Minoan (MM).

-Late Pre-Palatial Period
+Late pre-palatial period

 In the MM IA (c.
 2050/2000-1925/1900 BC), the architecture was still pre-palatial.
 These levels were destroyed with the construction of the neopalatial town.

-Neo-Palatial Period
+Neo-palatial period

 In the Middle Minoan III (MM III; c.
 1750/1720-1675/1650 BC), a palace was built marking the beginning of the Neo-Palatial Period.

 A large archive of Linear A tablets (97) have been found, the second largest archive known.
 The tablets were largely economic records of agricultural produce, people and animals.

 Late Bronze

 A Minoan House (House I) with the characteristic hall was also unearthed.
 It was destroyed by fire during Late Minoan (LM) IB period.
 The houses from LMIIIA phase belonged to a palatial settlement, which ceased to exist in LMIII.

 The city extended beyond Kastelli Hill as the excavations in Daskalogiannis Street revealed, where a LMI sanctuary or "lustral basin" came to light.
 The discovery of a corpus of Linear A and Linear B tablets points out the presence of an archive.
 Moreover, the archaeologists have identified the existence of a local pottery workshop, which was active in LMIII.

 At the end of the LM IB, Kydonia seem to have been abandoned for a period.